ElgarL/GroupManager/README.md

 The install process for Group Manager is rather simple:

     Safely stop the server.
-    Place the GroupManager plug-in into your plugins folder.
+    Place the GroupManager plugin into your plugins folder.
 (GroupManager.jar) Start and stop the server.
     Set up/modify the initial config.yml file.
-    Restart the server
+    Start the server

 ## Permissions